099ersf2/099ersf2/README.md

 Description:

-It's a story based RPG that is heavly combat focused.
+It's a story based RPG that is heavily combat focused.

 Job:

-I'm the Owner, Project Manager, Lead Scripter, and UI designer.
+I'm the owner, project manager, lead scripter, and UI designer.

 I have four other people working on this project: a scripter, modeler, builder, and animator.